avanteijlingen/LindemannIndex/README.md

 # Lindemann Index
- Calculates the Lindemann index at each step in a GROMACS trajectory (xtc) file.
+ Calculates the Lindemann index of an xyz file or over each step in a GROMACS trajectory (xtc) file according to: